Skip to main content

 We know that this is an incredibly challenging time for all our students, and we're committed to supporting you and your needs.

-We lobbied strongly for a financial intervention package that would help and support ALL students.
-Last week the University announced that it will provide:
+• In 2022, we lobbied strongly for a financial intervention package that would help and support ALL students.
+As a result the University announced it would provide:

-• A cash payment to all students both undergraduate and postgraduate (approximately 21,400 students) of £150.
-This payment will be made in semester 2 and we will announce the logistical approach in due course
+• A cash payment to students both undergraduate and postgraduate (approximately 21,400 students) of £150.
+This payment was made in January 2023.

-• A cash payment of £400 to students with a household income of less than £25k (which amounts to 3,600 students)
+• A cash payment of £400 was made to students with a household income of less than £25k (which amounts to 3,600 students).

-• Library fines will be waived for the academic year
+• Library fines will be waived for the Academic Year 22/23.

 Over and above this, we'll be: